Saraipolio/SaraiPolio/README.md

   - she/her

 - ⚡ Fun fact:
-  - I am currently learning Nawat, it is an indigineous (pre-hispanic) language of El Salvador
+  - I am currently learning Nawat, it is an indigineous (pre-hispanic) language of El Salvador.
-  - I am a Senior at Meredith College searching for a job in the CS or Data Science fields!
+  - I recently graduated from Meredith College with a degree in Computer Science.
   - I am interested in learning botany and plan to self-teach! 🌱

 - 💬 Skills: